-- (1) In the case of a mandatory offer, an offeror shall provide- - (a) a wholly cash consideration; or - (b) other consideration accompanied by a wholly cash alternative. - (2) In the case of a voluntary offer, an offeror shall provide a wholly cash consideration as an alternative where- - (a) 10 per cent or more of the voting shares or voting rights of the offeree to which the take-over offer relates have been purchased for cash by the offeror and persons acting in concert during the offer period and within six months; or - (b) the SC determines that it is necessary to give effect to the requirement under the General Principles of the Code.
+- (1) In the case of a mandatory offer, an offeror shall provide- - (a) a wholly cash consideration; or - (b) other consideration accompanied by a wholly cash alternative. - (2) In the case of a voluntary offer, an offeror shall provide a wholly cash consideration as an alternative where- - (a) 10 per cent or more of the voting shares or voting rights of the offeree to which the take-over offer relates have been purchased for cash by the offeror and persons acting in concert during the offer period and within six months prior to the beginning of the offer period; or - (b) the SC determines that it is necessary to give effect to the requirement under the General Principles of the Code.